A JWST Transit of a Jupiter Analog: II. A Search for Exomoons: Fitting

 \subsection{Astrophysical Model}

 In this work, we consider two astrophysical models, $f(t)$.
-The first is a canonical Mandel-Agol planetary transit \citep{mandel:2002} on a circular orbit with quadratic limb darkening characterized as $q_1$ and $q_2$ following \citep{q1q2:2013}.
+The first is a canonical Mandel-Agol planetary transit \citep{mandel:2002} on a circular orbit with quadratic limb darkening\footnote{ As an alternative, we tried using freely fitted four-parameter non-linear limb darkening for our planet-only fits and found the improvement to be marginal at just $\Delta\chi^2=0.3$ and thus we conclude the quadratic parameterization is sufficient for this data set. } characterized as $q_1$ and $q_2$ following \citep{q1q2:2013}.
 The model also accounts for the finite integration time of our binned light curve (5\,minutes) via the numerical resampling approach described in \citet{binning:2010} using $N_{\mathrm{resam}} = 10$.
 This model includes seven free parameters: the planet-to-star ratio-of-radii, $p$; the impact parameter, $b$; the mean stellar density, $\rho_{\star}$; the time of transit minimum, $\tau$; the orbital period, $P$; and the two aforementioned limb darkening coefficients.
 Uniform priors are adopted for all with two exceptions, $P$ and $\rho_{\star}$.

 For $\rho_{\star}$, one might naively turn to spectroscopy-derived constraints to impose an informative prior.
 However, since our model imposes a circular orbit, $\rho_{\star}$ is really more a pseudo-density conditioned upon that specific assumption \citep{burke:2008,gilbert:2022}.
 We thus instead derive a prior by re-fitting the previous \kepler-only transits presented in \citet{kipping:2016} under the same model assumptions.
 This yields a prior of $\rho_{\star} \sim \mathcal{N}(2819.5,114.6)$\,kg\,m$^{-3}$ as an informative prior here.